 Vegetable and tofu dishes

-Being a vegetarian in China is extremely difficult because, despite the rich variety of tofu dishes (soybean curd) or greens, the ingredients added during cooking are often unknown.
+Being a vegetarian in China is extremely difficult because, despite the wide variety of tofu dishes (soybean curd) or greens, the ingredients added during cooking are often unknown.

 It’s not unusual that even in seemingly vegetarian vegetable dishes chicken essence or animal fats are added during preparation, and are therefore not visible.

-If you say that you can’t eat meat and ask if there are any animal fats in the dishes, you won’t necessarily be told the truth, according to the principal of what the eye doesn’t see, the heart won’t regret.
+If you say that you can’t eat meat and ask if there are any animal fats in the dishes, you won’t necessarily be told the truth, according to the principle of what the eye doesn’t see, the heart won’t regret it.